 Destruction and Creation: a black sand beach rises from the lava

-The latest episode of creation and destruction on Hawaii island is the 2018 Lower East Zone Eruption, during which lava surface flows between early May and early August destroyed over 700 houses and that covered, among many other things, some of the most beautiful and mesmerizing places in Puna: the Kapoho Tide Pools and the Ahalanui Hot Ponds.
+The 2018 Lower East Rift Zone eruption was the latest chapter.
+Between early May and early August, surface lava flows destroyed more than 700 houses and buried some of the most loved spots in Puna: the Kapoho Tide Pools and the Ahalanui Hot Ponds.

-Isaac Hale (Pohoiki) beach park also came very close to annihilation but managed to survive.
-If you are curious, this video (on instagram) shows what Pohoiki looked like when the 2018 LERZ eruption was just starting.
-All the coastline in the second part of the video below (beyond the pier) has now disappeared under lava:
+Isaac Hale (Pohoiki) beach park also came very close to annihilation but survived.
+If you are curious, this video (on Instagram) shows what Pohoiki looked like when the 2018 eruption was just starting.
+All the coastline in the second part of the video below (beyond the pier) has since disappeared under lava.

 At the end of the eruption, 13.7 square miles of the Big Island were covered by new lava, and more than 1.3 square miles of new land was created.
 From this destruction, however, new things were born: